 The Company capitalizes certain legal, professional accounting and other third-party fees that are directly associated with in-process preferred stock or common stock financings as deferred offering costs until such financings are consummated.
-After consummation of the equity financing, these costs are recorded as a reduction to the carrying value of convertible preferred stock or in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.
-Should a planned equity financing be abandoned, the deferred offering costs will be expensed immediately as a charge to operating expenses in the statements of operations.
-As of December 31, 2019 and 2020, the Company had deferred offering costs of \$0 and \$2.4 million, respectively.
+As of August 3, 2021, the date of the closing of the Company's IPO, the Company had deferred offering costs related to the IPO of \$4.0 million.
+After closing of the IPO, these costs were recorded in stockholders' equity (deficit) as a reduction of additional paid-in capital generated as a result of the offering.